May 2020 Visa Bulletin

 Match up your country of birth in the topmost row with your preference category.
 In the intersecting box, you will find a cutoff date, a ‘c’ for “current,” meaning there is not a backlog in that category, or a 'u' for "unauthorized," meaning visas will not be issued to the country at this time.
 The visa bulletin will now have two different charts because of revised procedures.
 DOS will post two charts per visa preference category in the visa bulletin.
 These charts are for the Application Final Action Dates (dates when visas may be issued) and Dates for Filing Applications (earliest dates when applicants may apply).
 Please see the bulletin for further detail.

 Each month, the U.S. Department of State adjusts these cutoff dates based on projected demand in each visa preference category.
 The projected demand is based on the number of I-485 applications pending or anticipated, as well as the number of immigrant visa applications in process at the U.S. consular posts abroad.
 DOS also takes into consideration the rate that applications have historically been denied, withdrawn, or abandoned.

 What to Expect

 Movement in the cutoff dates is unpredictable.
 The dates move forward, backward, and can stay the same from month-to-month based on demand and processing speed.

 The Visa Bulletin is published in the middle of each month and is available on the U.S. Department of State’s website.
 The Department of State also publishes a recording of visa final action dates around the 10th of each month for the following months.
-Call (202)-485-7699 to access the March recording with the dates for April.
+Call (202)-485-7699 to access this month's recording.